mdeangelo272/demo-ansible-powershell/README.md

 cd demo-ansible-powershell
 ```

+### Create a VM in Azure
 Execute The Playbook
 ```
-ansible-playbook --ask-vault-pass main.yml
+ansible-playbook main.yml --tags 'windows'
 ```

-You will be asked for the Vault password it stores the password for the Windows administrator.
-For this demo the Ansible Vault password is `ch@nge-M3`. **Never** store unencypted sensitive information in version control for live systems.
+To create a windows VM use the 'windows' tag.
+To create a Linux VM use the 'linux' tag.

+### Configure the VM
+ #todo: discuss this

 ## Local Setup